This is the featured image of the Use Clipping to Increase The Loudness of Your Track blog article.

 Limiter settings

-As you can see in the picture above, we got -2.7 dB of gain reduction, which is about as far as we want to go with the limiting for now.
-If we would want to achieve increased loudness at this point, the clipper would be one of the tools for it.
+As you can see in the picture above, we got -2.7 dB of gain reduction, about as far as we want to go with the limiting for now.
+If we want to achieve increased loudness, the clipper would be one of its tools.

 Clipper

-Once set, we can tweak the clipper’s parameters.
-One of the most important is the slider on the left called “Clip,” which we’ll set to -6 dB.
+Once set, we can tweak the clipper's parameters.
+One of the most important is the slider on the left called "Clip," which we'll arrange to -6 dB.
 The mode selector, located in the center of the interface, allows us to choose between three different saturation modes.
-“Soft Clip Pro” sounds the best in our case.
-We’ve increased this parameter just a bit, around 15% to get some nice saturation.
+"Soft Clip Pro" sounds the best in our case.
+We've increased this parameter just a bit, around 15%, to get some excellent saturation.
 Furthermore, we increased the oversampling rate up to 16x to reduce the aliasing effect caused by the clipping process.

 New limiter load after clipping

-That’s it!
-We were able to increase the overall loudness of our track without introducing any unpleasant distortion or pumping effect by adjusting the values on our clipper.
-If you look at the picture above, you’ll notice that the limiter isn’t working as hard anymore, only going up to -1.4 dB of gain reduction.
+That's it!
+We increased the overall loudness of our track without introducing any unpleasant distortion or pumping effect by adjusting the values on our clipper.
+Looking at the picture above, you'll notice that the limiter isn't working as hard anymore, only going up to -1.4 dB of gain reduction.

 ~Full Mix - Processed with Clipper